ratumtiara/Account-Manager-App/README.md

-This is a project about Account Manager App. created by team 3 (Dimas, Ihsa, Ratu) for assignment 3
+This is a project about Account Manager App. created by team 3 (Dimas, Ikhsa, Ratu) for assignment 3

 This project using:
 1. Express.js (framework backend)